 - A clear thesis paragraph is written.
 Family system is clearly defined (specifically delineating how broadly or narrowly the family system will be considered).
 Topic contributes "something new" to the field, demonstrates critical analysis of existing literature.
 (Family system selected is not already covered in the course syllabus, or is clearly distinguished and goes beyond what is discussed in the course.)
-(15 points) - At least 3 empirical research articles (can be more) are discussed in detail and provided to give background on the family system.
+(15 points) - What theories are (or could be) important to understanding this family system?
+What dynamics or issues are unique or interesting for this family system?
+Are there factors that are important to consider in promoting psychological well-being for children, parents, and overall family functioning? (or, alternatively, are there unique risk factors?)
+(20 points) - At least 3 empirical research articles (can be more) are discussed in detail and provided to give background on the family system.
 Study purpose, method, results, and conclusions are briefly mentioned for each study.
 Strengths and limitations are noted for each study.
-(Empirical research articles should be found using the PsycINFO database on the UK library

-- website, should be peer-reviewed, not older than 10 years, are not dissertations, literature reviews, or meta-analyses.
-Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc.) (45 points) - What particular dynamics or issues are unique or interesting for this family system?
-Are there factors that are important to consider in promoting psychological well-being for children, parents, and overall family functioning? (or, alternatively, are there unique risk factors?)
-(20 points) - The importance of the topic to informing current (or past) controversies or social issues is discussed.
+(Empirical research articles should be found using the PsycINFO database on the UK library website, should be peer-reviewed, not older than 10 years, are not dissertations, literature reviews, or meta-analyses.
+Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc. You may also use readings from the syllabus but ONLY in addition to these 3.)
+(45 points) - The importance of the topic to informing current (or past) controversies or social issues is discussed.
 Are current or historical cultural contexts relevant and important to consider? (and, why?)
 Specific examples are given.
 (20 points) - The relevance of research on the topic to influencing public policy, law, and/or practice is discussed.
 What social implications does research on this family system have?
 Specific examples of how research has influenced (or could influence) public debates, media, policy, law, and/or practice are included.
 (20 points) - Gaps in the existing literature are addressed (e.g., What is "missing" from the existing literature on the family system?)
 Strengths and limitations of the existing body of research on the topic are discussed in detail.
 (20 points) - Questions and details for future research and the importance of this research (e.g., to the field, to impacting public policy and law, to influencing practice and clinical work with families, to informing social and cultural norms, and to benefit individual families) are discussed.
 What studies are most critical to conduct and why?
-(20 points) - Paper is well-organized, well-written (includes APA formatting and Title page), and provides sufficient detail.
-(The use of subheadings for organizing your paper into sections is encouraged, i.e., "Relevance to Public Policy and Practice," "Directions for Future Research," etc.) (10 points) - Citations are included in-text where appropriate and a references page is included at the end of the paper, all in correct APA style.
-(20 points) - Paper is characterized by a high level of creativity and critical thinking about the topic.
-(10 points)
+(20 points) - Paper is well-organized, well-written (includes APA formatting and Title page), and provides sufficient detail (is at least 10 pages of text).
+(The use of subheadings for organizing your paper into sections is encouraged, i.e., "Relevance to Public Policy and Practice," "Directions for Future Research," etc.) Use 1st person (using "I" statements) and active voice; include personal connections as you'd like.
+Share how you incorporated feedback from your Rough Draft into your final paper (in the comments, on a cover sheet, etc.) (10 points) - Citations are included in-text where appropriate and a references page is included at the end of the paper, all in correct APA style.
+(20 points) - Paper is characterized by a high level of creativity and critical thinking.
+(10 points) - NOTE: no more than one page is included that was written by generative AI, and if this page is included, proper credit is given.